Keep in mind that I won't update this page as

 - Check you have the right amout of weights.

 - Check that all valves are on zero.

 - Check the tank has air and that is properly strapped to the Octopus and to the BCD and that the valve is open.

 - Check your air on land with 3 big breaths, if it tastes funky or you have difficulty sucking the air change tanks,

 - check if the mouth piece of your regulator is not broken or not properly attached, if so, change it.

 - check the straps in your fins and mask for wear.

 Use your common sense and as I heard somewhere “Don´t turn off your brain when you turn on your dive computer.”

 Not convinced by our recommendations or want to shop around?.
 Here's a list of most dive shops in San Andres.

-For Blue Almond hostel’s guest we have free dive tanks on request, just bring your own equipment and certification card.
-(Some limits apply.)
+For the Blue Almond hostel guests we offer free dive tanks on request, just bring your own equipment and certification card.